0x4447/0x4447_product_s3_email/README.md

 After the domain is confirmed you will be able to send emails from any email address within your domain.

+### Enable SES Rule Sets

+The deployment will create a SES rules set which should be enabled by default, but because of a know bug in CloudFormation, this dose not always happen.
+To enable the rule, do the following:

+1. Go to the SES Dashboard.
+1. On the left side menu click `Rule Sets`.
+1. From the `Inactive Rule Sets` section check the `0x4447_S3_Email`
+1. Then hit `Set as Active Rule Set`

+Once this is done, you will be able to process incoming emails.

 # What will be deployed

 ![S3-Email Diagram](https://raw.githubusercontent.com/0x4447/0x4447-product-s3-email/assets/diagram.png)